elementh11/Image-classifier-project/README.md

 * The class prediction uses top-k prediction, here the top 5 most probable classes.

-* The training and inference are coded into `train.py` and `predict.py` files, which are called using command line.
+* The training and inference are coded into `train.py` and `predict.py` files, which are called using command line with arguments built with the `argparse` module.